Candi Clarkson-Lohr

-Candi Clarkson-De Gazon OLY (née Clarkson born 30 November 1958) (other last names, Lohr/Jirik) is a Canadian basketball player.
+Candi Clarkson-De Gazon (née Clarkson; born 30 November 1958) (other last names, Lohr/Jirik) is a Canadian basketball player.
 She competed in the women's tournament at the 1984 Summer Olympics.
 In 2013, she was inducted into the Canada Basketball Hall of Fame.
 In 2014 Candace was inducted into the Ontario Basketball Hall of Fame.

 Candace was granted the use of the post-nominal letters of OLY by the World Olympians Association in 2023 in recognition of being an Olympian from the 1984 Olympics.

 Awards and honors

 Inducted to Canadian Basketball Hall of Fame, Team Category, as a member of the 1979 Canadian Woman's World Championships Bronze Medallists.